0

 Thus the second measure to maintain a probiotic’s viability is to store it at a low temperature.
 This isn’t necessarily the case for all probiotics: the specific cellular composition of yeasts and bacterial spores (such as Bacillus subtitilis) means they’re able to withstand very high temperatures and do not need to be refrigerated.
 But generally-speaking, the higher the temperature during storage, the higher the risk of non-viability.
 The risk also increases the longer the probiotics are stored at the wrong temperature.
 In other words, if you forget to put your probiotics in the fridge for one night, there’s no need to panic.
 One night at room temperature will not cause sufficient degradation to make them unviable.
 The worst that will happen is that a tiny percentage of the probiotics will be lost.

 Similarly, sending probiotics by post will not harm their viability.
-This is particularly so for probiotics encapsulated using DR Caps (the previously-mentioned microparticle technique), those that have been freeze-dried rather than atomised, and those that contain protective compounds such as inulin (a type of non-digestible fibre naturally extracted from chicory root) (13).
+This is particularly so for probiotics encapsulated using delayed release capsules (the previously-mentioned microparticle technique), those that have been freeze-dried rather than atomised, and those that contain protective compounds such as inulin (a type of non-digestible fibre naturally extracted from chicory root) (13).
 For high-quality probiotics like these, studies have shown that storing them at room temperature (no higher than 21ᵒC), and at low humidity (we’ll come back to this), did not lead to a significant reduction in viability after 10 months (14).
 It’s completely different, however, if these same probiotics are stored for the same period at a temperature of 37ᵒC – almost all their viability will be lost.

 It’s therefore important to ensure that your probiotics provider has stored them in a cold, dry place.
 If you’re buying a probiotics supplement in the middle of summer, make sure you’re home when it’s delivered to minimise the risk of degradation.
-Freeze-dried probiotics, in DR Caps, will maintain their viability when exposed to unsuitable temperatures for a short time, say during a heatwave, but not for long.
+Freeze-dried probiotics, in delayed release capsules, will maintain their viability when exposed to unsuitable temperatures for a short time, say during a heatwave, but not for long.
 Take care to always put them back in the fridge after use: they have been compromised and it’s important not to risk their viability.

 With respect to air transport, however, there’s no need to worry: freeze-dried probiotics are in no way damaged by the extremely cold temperatures in cargo holds.
 In fact, such temperatures are much better for preserving the probiotics than room temperature.